Phoebeh107/me/week2/readme.md

     for loop - for count in range('a number'): list_name.append('what needs to be returned 'a number' of times') return list_name
-    imbed loop in loop - dont use return in the middle: as soon as it hits a return the function stops
+    imbed loop in loop - dont use return in the middle: as soon as it hits a return the function stop